iamqiss/24/README.md

 ### 24+ (subscription)
 - **Set your own post lifetime** — 48h, 7 days, 30 days, or indefinitely
 - **Verified badge** — the blue tick that means something
-- **Ghost replies** 👻 — comment on posts without your profile showing. pure plausible deniability
+- **Ghost replies** 👻 — comment on posts without your profile showing
 - **Post Vault** — your expired posts live in a private archive only you can see
 - **Hearth Themes** — 4+ beautiful app themes beyond the default monochrome
   - `Ember` — warm amber and terracotta